Study smarter with Fiveable

 Get study guides, practice questions, and cheatsheets for all your subjects.
 Join 500,000+ students with a 96% pass rate.

-Sensory evaluation is where food science meets human perception—and on your exam, you're being tested on more than just knowing test names.
+Sensory evaluation is where food science meets human perception.
+On your exam, you need more than just test names.
 You need to understand when to use each technique, what kind of data it produces, and why one method works better than another for a given research question.
-These techniques fall into distinct categories based on their purpose: some detect differences, some measure preferences, and some create detailed sensory profiles.
+These techniques fall into distinct categories based on purpose: some detect differences, some measure preferences, and some create detailed sensory profiles.

-The key to mastering this topic is recognizing the underlying logic behind each method.
+The key to mastering this topic is recognizing the logic behind each method.
 Are you trying to find out if two products differ?
 How much consumers like something?
 What specific attributes define a product's sensory fingerprint?
-Don't just memorize technique names—know what question each one answers and what type of panelist (trained expert vs. average consumer) it requires.
+For each technique, know what question it answers and what type of panelist (trained expert vs. average consumer) it requires.

 These tests answer a simple but critical question: Can people tell these samples apart?
 They use forced-choice designs where panelists must pick an answer, eliminating "I don't know" responses.
-The statistical power comes from comparing results against chance probability.
+Statistical power comes from comparing results against chance probability.

-Compare: Triangle Test vs. Duo-Trio Test—both detect differences between products, but the duo-trio provides a reference sample that reduces panelist confusion.
-If an FRQ asks about testing reformulated products with subtle differences, the triangle test offers more statistical power per panelist.
+Compare: Triangle Test vs. Duo-Trio Test: Both detect differences between products, but the duo-trio provides a reference sample that reduces panelist confusion.
+The triangle test offers more statistical power per panelist (because the lower guess rate of 33% vs. 50% means correct answers are more meaningful).
+If you're testing reformulated products with subtle differences, the triangle test is often the stronger choice.

 These methods capture how much people like products or which they prefer.
-Unlike discrimination tests, affective tests require untrained consumers—you want real-world reactions, not expert analysis.
+Unlike discrimination tests, affective tests require untrained consumers because you want real-world reactions, not expert analysis.
 The data drives marketing and product development decisions.

-Compare: Hedonic Scale vs. JAR Scale—both measure consumer response, but hedonic tells you how much they like it while JAR tells you what to fix.
+Compare: Hedonic Scale vs. JAR Scale: Both measure consumer response, but hedonic tells you how much they like it while JAR tells you what to fix.
 Use hedonic for go/no-go decisions; use JAR for product optimization.
+In practice, they're often used together on the same ballot.

-Compare: Descriptive Analysis vs. QDA—descriptive analysis identifies what attributes exist; QDA measures how much of each attribute is present.
-Think of descriptive analysis as creating the vocabulary and QDA as using that vocabulary to generate data.
+Compare: Descriptive Analysis vs. QDA: Descriptive analysis identifies what attributes exist; QDA measures how much of each attribute is present.
+Think of descriptive analysis as creating the vocabulary and QDA as using that vocabulary to generate numerical data.

 Threshold tests determine the minimum detectable or distinguishable concentration of a stimulus.
-These methods reveal how sensitive human perception is to specific compounds—essential for quality control and off-flavor detection.
+These methods reveal how sensitive human perception is to specific compounds, which is essential for quality control and off-flavor detection.

-Compare: Absolute vs. Difference Threshold—absolute threshold asks "can you detect anything?" while difference threshold asks "can you tell these two apart?"
-Difference thresholds are typically 1-2% of the baseline concentration for most tastants.
+Compare: Absolute vs. Difference Threshold: Absolute threshold asks "can you detect anything?" while difference threshold asks "can you tell these two concentrations apart?"
+Both are measured using trained panelists and ascending series, but they answer fundamentally different questions about perceptual sensitivity.

 | Concept | Best Examples |